Autowiring

 create: ChildClass

-autowired: ChildClass # alternative: 'autowired: self'
+autowired: ChildClass # can also be written as 'autowired: self'

-The parentDep service is now passed to the parentDep service constructor, since it is now the only matching object.
-The child service is no longer passed in by autowiring.
-Yes, the child service is still of type ParentClass, but the narrowing condition given for the parameter type no longer applies, i.e. it is no longer true that ParentClass is a supertype of ChildClass.
+Now, the parent service is passed to the parentDep service's constructor, as it is now the only matching object.
+The child service is no longer passed there by autowiring.
+Yes, the child service is still of type ParentClass, but the narrowing condition autowired: ChildClass means it will only be passed to parameters explicitly typed as ChildClass (or its subtypes).
+Since ParentDependent requires ParentClass, the child service is no longer considered a candidate for autowiring there.

 autowired: [BarClass, FooInterface]